Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![wso_true_airspeed_speed_indicator](../../img/wso_true_airspeed_speed_indicator.jpg)

-Provides the aircraft's True Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.
-At high rates of airspeed change, there may be a lag of up to
+Provides the aircraft's true Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.

 ## UHF Remote Channel Indicator